docker/docs/content/desktop/settings/windows.md

   should Docker Desktop be idle before Resource Saver mode kicks in.
 Default is 5 minutes.

->**Tips**
+  >**Note**
   >
-> * Exit from Resource Saver mode occurs automatically when containers run.
+  > Exit from Resource Saver mode occurs automatically when containers run.
 Exit
   > may take a few seconds as Docker Desktop restarts the Linux VM.
->
-> * If you feel Docker Desktop starting to get slow or you're running
->   multi-container workloads, increase the memory and disk image space allocation { .tip }

 ### File sharing